Sir-Thom/Neofetch-SlimeAscii/README.md

 A slime Ascii art I made

-this is  simply a modified neofetch file that I just added one of  my pixel art to be in ascii the ascii art start at line 11152.
+this is  simply a modified neofetch file.
+I just added one of  my pixel art to be in ascii. the ascii art start at line 11152.